 This decision is important for private sector employers.
 Such employers are protected from a Pierce claim for terminating an employee based on the employee’s objectionable speech.
 While speech—offensive or not—is generally protected by the First Amendment and the New Jersey Constitution against governmental retaliation, prosecution, or the like, it can certainly form the basis for a termination by a private employer.
 Although the decision involves contemporary facts, it is otherwise a reaffirmance of the longstanding employment at-will doctrine.

-Mandelbaum Barrett’s employment practitioners stand ready to assist employers and executives navigate the challenging employment law landscape in New Jersey and beyond.
+Mandelbaum Barrett PC’s employment practitioners stand ready to assist employers and executives navigate the challenging employment law landscape in New Jersey and beyond.